 Students seemed very involved when I visited – not just my tour guides but all of the students we saw on campus.
 The student union has a game room and a large TV viewing room, both of which were filled with students when I visited on a Thursday morning, as well as offices for the 350+ student organizations.
 A campus campaign was underway when I visted, advocating for more space and resources for student groups.
 Students interested in producing editorial content for the campus radio, TV and opinion newspapers will find great opportunities here!
 The campus Pride Center puts on free movies-even before they come out in theatres.
 There are four Starbuck’s on campus, as well as a student union filled with fast food options.
 Fraternity and sorority life is strong but not dominant at CSULB.

-A Long Beach student ID gets students free rides on Long Beach transit, which stops right in the middle of campus, making downtown Long Beach just a few minutes away.
+Long Beach State University students gets free rides on Long Beach transit, which stops right in the middle of campus, making downtown Long Beach just a few minutes away.
 Students seemed happy and not overwhelmed here.
 Peer and professional mentoring is available for those who seek it out.
 Long Beach also has one of the safest campuses in the Cal State system.

 Visit Date: October, 2014